internetstandards/Internet.nl/documentation/Docker-multi-deployment.md

       /deploy.sh

 *notice*: please note the `/opt/Internet.nl-dev2` path for the `--volume` argument which makes sure this configuration directory is used instead of the normal `/opt/Internet.nl` path.
 This should also be applied when running update commands from CI.

+If you have manually defined user/password added using the `docker/user_manage.sh` script use the following command to copy them over (~note~: this can be done at any time in the future when users are added to the first instance and doesn't require a restart).

+    cp /var/lib/docker/volumes/internetnl-dev1_htpasswd-files/_data/users.htpasswd /var/lib/docker/volumes/internetnl-dev2_htpasswd-files/_data/users.htpasswd

+## Useful commands

+Getting DS records for all instances:

+    for i in {1..5}; do docker compose --project-name internetnl-dev$i restart unbound 2>&1;  docker compose --project-name internetnl-dev$i logs unbound 2>&1 | grep -A2 "Please add the following DS records for domain";done | grep "IN	DS"

+Copy password file from `dev1` to all other instances

+    for i in {2..4}; do cp /var/lib/docker/volumes/internetnl-dev1_htpasswd-files/_data/users.htpasswd /var/lib/docker/volumes/internetnl-dev${i}_htpasswd-files/_data/users.htpasswd; done